 Basic and Essential Tools

-Recommended and Must Have Tools for building and repairing your mini quad.
-Hopefully you might already have some of these tools in your garage tool box.
+These are the recommended and must-have tools for building and repairing your mini quad.
+Hopefully you might already have some of these tools in your tool box.

 Soldering Iron and Accessories